stefanprodan/openfaas-flux/openfaas-operator.md

 kubectl -n openfaas-fn apply -f certinfo.yaml
 ```

-Since certinfo requires the `my-key` and `my-token` secrets the Operator will not be able to create a deployment.
+Since certinfo requires the `my-key` and `my-token` secrets, the Operator will not be able to create a deployment but
+will keep retrying.
 You can view the operator logs with:

 ```bash